Augusta County, Virginia

 Augusta County is a county in the Shenandoah Valley on the western edge of the Commonwealth of Virginia in the United States.
 The second-largest county of Virginia by total area, it completely surrounds the independent cities of Staunton and Waynesboro.
-Its county seat is Staunton, but most of the administrative services have offices in neighboring Verona.
+Its county seat is Verona.

 The county was created in 1738 from part of Orange County and was named after Princess Augusta of Saxe-Gotha.
 It was originally a huge area, but many of its parts were carved out to form other counties and several states until the current borders were finalized in 1790.

 As of the 2020 census, the county's population was 77,487.
 Along with Staunton and Waynesboro, it forms the Staunton–Waynesboro, VA Metropolitan Statistical Area.